highlight/highlight.io/docs-content/general/3_getting-started/client-sdk/react-js/react-error-boundary.md

 Highlight provides an `ErrorBoundary` to help you provide a better experience for your users when your application crashes.
 Using an `ErrorBoundary` gives your application an opportunity to recover from a bad state.

-Highlight also allows you to show a crash report powered by [User Feedback](../../../6_product-features/user-feedback.md).
-A crash report is shown in the session when the crash happens, giving you the context for the user feedback.

 ```typescript
 import { ErrorBoundary } from '@highlight-run/react'